 With parallel ventilation, the fans hang side by side in the greenhouse.
 From the centre aisle, the air above the plants is blown to the side of the greenhouse.
 The air collides with the side wall and bends downwards.
 At the root level, the air then flows back to the aisle.
 This creates a large loop.
 Usually this system is used with high crops where the fans blow through the crop.
 This method is rarely used today.

 Series ventilation is the most common and is often used for low planting.
-With this system, the fans hang behind the greenhouse like a loop.
+With this system, the fans are placed in extension of each other throughout the greenhouse like a loop.
 One fan takes over the air flow from the other unit and moves it further.
 This creates good air circulation above the crop.

 When choosing the type of fans used in horticultural greenhouses it is important to consider the following: